-Connection to Mainstream Benefits: Grantees must coordinate and integrate activities, to the maximum extent practicable, with mainstream housing, health, social services, employment, education, and youth programs for which families and individuals at risk of homelessness and homeless individuals and families may be eligible.
+Connection to Mainstream Benefits: The organization will coordinate and integrate activities, to the maximum extent practicable, with mainstream housing, health, social services, employment, education, and youth programs for which families and individuals at risk of homelessness and homeless individuals and families may be eligible.

-Coordination with Local Continuum of Care/Housing Coalition: The Grantee will develop and maintain collaborative relationships within their local Continuum of Care/Housing Coalition to ensure coordination and effective service delivery for families and individuals.
-All projects must also include the Continuum of Care/Housing Coalition Review Form (see Appendix C) to demonstrate evidence the project fills a need within the local Continuum of Care/Housing Coalition, addresses a gap and/or meets a priority need.
+Coordination with Local Continuum of Care/Housing Coalition: The organization will develop and maintain collaborative relationships within their local Continuum of Care/Housing Coalition to ensure coordination and effective service delivery for families and individuals.

-Coordination with McKinney-Vento Liaisons: If the project serves school-aged children, the grantee must coordinate with local Homeless Education Liaison(s) to identify children in their districts who are eligible for homeless education program resources, maximize and coordinate these resources, and support continuity in education whenever possible.
+Coordination with McKinney-Vento Liaisons: If the project serves school-aged children, the organization will coordinate with local Homeless Education Liaison(s) to identify children in their districts who are eligible for homeless education program resources, maximize and coordinate these resources, and support continuity in education whenever possible.